MicrosoftDocs/sql-docs/docs/dma/dma-assess-ssis.md

 To assess SQL Server Integration Service(SSIS) packages, below components need to be installed with Data Migration Assistant:

 - SQL Server Integration Service with the same version as the SSIS packages to assess.
-- Azure Feature Pack or other 3rd party components if SSIS packages to assess have these components.
+- Azure Feature Pack or other third party components if SSIS packages to assess have these components.

 DMA needs to run with **administrator** access to assess SSIS packages in Package Store.